 5.4 Firm Slice Amount

-5.4.1 By March 31 concurrent with BPA’s calculation of «Customer Name»’s Net Requirement pursuant to section 1 of Exhibit A, BPA shall calculate «Customer Name»’s Firm Slice Amount by multiplying the monthly Average Megawatts of Annual CHWM System set forth in the table in section 1 of Exhibit K for each Fiscal Year by «Customer Name»’s Slice Percentage applicable to each such Fiscal Year stated in section 2 of Exhibit K. BPA shall revise and state «Customer Name»’s Firm Slice Amount for each Fiscal Year in section 3 of Exhibit K.
+5.4.1 By March 31 concurrent with BPA’s calculation of «Customer Name»’s Net Requirement pursuant to section 1 of Exhibit A, BPA shall calculate «Customer Name»’s Firm Slice Amount by multiplying the monthly Average Megawatts of the CHWM System set forth in the table in section 1 of Exhibit K for each Fiscal Year by «Customer Name»’s Slice Percentage applicable to each such Fiscal Year stated in section 2 of Exhibit K. BPA shall revise and state «Customer Name»’s Firm Slice Amount for each Fiscal Year in section 3 of Exhibit K.

 5.4.2 «Customer Name» shall purchase and receive a share of CHWM Modeled Augmentation in an amount equal to «Customer Name»’s Slice Percentage in section 1 of Exhibit K multiplied by the CHWM Modeled Augmentation for each Fiscal Year as established in the applicable 7(i) Process.
 Such amounts are included in the calculation of Firm Slice Amount in section 5.4.1 above.